MakeSchool-Tutorials/sa-2018-rotten-potatoes/P02-Hello-World/content.md

 So you've created a new project and got it up and running.
 But how does it work?

-In the previous section, we've went through out new project, but we never discussed the inner workings of what's going on when we navigate to `localhost:3000` and see the following:
+In the previous section, we've went through our new project, but we never discussed the inner workings of what's going on when we navigate to `localhost:3000` and see the following:

 ![Default Homepage](assets/default_homepage.jpg)